farmOS/farmOS/docs/guide/assets/plantings.md

 planting them out in the field, you may use both a seeding and transplanting log.

+## Planting plan

+When you add a new planting, you will see a special "Plan" fieldset, which lets you specify seeding and transplanting dates and locations.
+By filling in these fields when you create a planting, you can let farmOS automatically create a seeding and/or transplanting log for you.

+You can optionally mark the logs as "done" immediately, which is useful if you are adding information about past plantings.
+If you have not performed the seeding or transplanting yet, do not mark it as "done" so that it will appear in your todo list.

 [log types]: /guide/logs
 [movement fields]: /guide/location